wilhelm-lab/PROSPECT/README.md

 # PROSPECT & PROSPECT PTM: A Collection of Proteomics Datasets for Machine Learning and Deep Learning

-[PROSPECT](https://doi.org/10.5281/zenodo.6602020) and PROSPECT PTM (https://doi.org/10.5281/zenodo.7998644) (PROteometools SPECTrum compendium) are large annotated datasets, leveraging the raw data from ProteomeTools [1], [2].
+[PROSPECT](https://doi.org/10.5281/zenodo.6602020) and [PROSPECT PTM](https://doi.org/10.5281/zenodo.7998644) (PROteometools SPECTrum compendium) are large annotated datasets, leveraging the raw data from ProteomeTools [1] [2], including unmodified and modified peptide sequences (with Post-Translational Modifications, PTMs).

 ## Datasets